philippneugebauer/pizza_orders/README.md

 rails_best_practices
 ```

 I haven't fixed all warnings or silenced them.
 It's arguable to which extend you must follow such gems.
+Even though such gems are a great indicator for problems, common sense must be applied for its usefulness instead of rigid following.
-Lots of it must be agreed on within the team.
+Anyway, such rules need to be agreed on within the team.

 ## Domain Model